DDMAL/tripoli/README.rst

 Installation
 ------------

+Python 3.5+ is required to run Tripoli.
 You can install Tripoli using pip.

 .. code:: bash